 Someone who is diagnosed with Bipolar 1 disorder experiences extreme mania episodes that may require hospitalization.
-One manic episode and one major depressive episode is considered Bipolar 1 disorder, and the symptoms of the manic episode can be severe.
+The person must experience at least one manic episode and may or may not experience a depressive episode.
+The symptoms of the manic episode are severe.
 An individual who experiences a manic episode will deal with symptoms that include:

 Bipolar 2 disorder can be defined by a pattern of depressive episodes and hypomanic episodes.
 The difference with this diagnosis is that a full-blown manic episode does not occur.
 1 This disorder can be sometimes mistaken for extreme depression, as the manic episodes are not as intense or even present.
 A depressive episode can last for months and can affect one’s ability to carry out daily activities.